Jordan Stachini

 Who reaps the most benefits from having this kind of brand presence on LinkedIn?
 It's not a one-size-fits-all approach; not every business needs to follow this route.
 Not every business needs their employees to have a personal profile overhaul, but for those in business development, sales, or fee-earning positions, investing in your LinkedIn presence will be a game changer.
 This extends to senior team members and business leaders, as these key players have the potential to become dynamic brand advocates, departing from the traditional use of company pages.

 When it comes to LinkedIn management, you need to have an understanding of how the social media platform works.
 More and more businesses are spending less time on their company profiles because they’ve found something better … personal brand advocacy.
-By encouraging individuals within your business to proactively promote the brand's services on their personal LinkedIn profiles, brands can tap into the power of personal branding and foster a more authentic and engaging presence within their industry network.
+By encouraging individuals to proactively promote your business on their personal LinkedIn profiles, brands can tap into the power of personal branding and foster a more authentic and engaging presence within their industry network.

 But why employees?
 People buy from people.
 Having your employees as brand advocates on the platform helps you to humanise your brand with the authentic representation and expertise of your team members.
 Who would you trust more – a company profile’s perspective or an employee’s perspective?